stomp/stomp-spec/src/stomp-specification-1.1.md

 For example, if the client sends:

     CONNECT
-    version:1.0,1.1,2.0
+    accept-version:1.0,1.1,2.0
     host:stomp.github.org

     ^@

-and the server responds with:
+The server will respond back with the highest version of the protocol that it has in common with the client:

     CONNECTED
-    version:1.1,2.1
+    version:1.1

     ^@

-Then the reset of the session should use version 1.1 of the protocol.

 If the client and server do not share any common protocol versions, then the sever should respond with an `ERROR` frame that looks like:

     ERROR
-    version:1.1,2.1
+    version:1.2,2.1

-    Supported protocol versions are 1.1 2.1^@
+    Supported protocol versions are 1.2 2.1^@

 ## Once Connected